hackshackers/hackshackers-hugo/content/news/2018/01/2018-begins-new-groups.md

 ---
-title: 2018 begins with new chapters, new job opps
+title: 2018 begins with new groups, new job opps
 authors:
 - Samantha Sunne
 date: "2018-01-07"